BrianHope/homelab-network-security/notes/Lab_Finding_1_OPNsense_SSH_Brute_Force.md

 - Captured traffic on the other end using tcpdump

 Defense Solution:
-- Confifure firewall to block all traffic between VMs
+- Configure firewall to block all traffic between VMs

 Solution Result:
 - Despite the firewall rule being applied, the attack continuted on